LANDSCAPE PHOTOGRAPHY – WIDE ANGLE LENS CHARACTERISTICS

 Wide angle lenses create a perspective sense of depth and 3D.
 When shooting wide, objects which are relatively close to the camera will appear large and objects which are relatively far will appear very small.
 This exaggeration creates a sense of depth.
 The extreme size difference is created because of the distance ratio between the photographed objects and the camera.
 For example, lets say we take two identical cubes and place them 4 meters away from each other and shoot them at 14mm and then at 400mm while keeping the closest cube the same size in both shots – this is how it would look:

 In order to make the closer cube appear the same size in both shots,you have to shoot it very closely at 14mm and quite far at 400mm.
-This creates different distance ratio between the cubes and the camera which leads to the exaggerated size difference between the two cubesand creates a sense of depth.
-Below is a photo of a small puddle shot the dead sea, Israel.
+This creates different distance ratio between the cubes and the camera which leads to the exaggerated size difference between the two cubes and creates a sense of depth.
+Below on the left side is a photo of a small puddle shot the dead sea, Israel.
 I shot this image with a 15mm lens on a Canon 7D.
 Notice how large the “salt fingers” at the foreground look comparing to the ones after the small puddle. the ones close to me were about 30cm away and the ones after the puddle were about 1.5 meters away.
+On the right side you can see a photo I took in a glacial lagoon in Iceland (shot with 16mm lens on FF camera).
+The ice pattern in the foreground is no bigger than an A4 page, but you can see how it stands out.
 You can see a great example of how it looks like here: http://i.imgur.com/D0Uos.gif

 Depth of field: